Berkeley-MDes/tdf-fa24-kjlevitt/README.md

 As I could not get this to work, Kaylee had an LED dot matrix that she gave to me to try instead.
 I found a library for the photon that looked promising to make this work but no matter what I tried I could not get it to compile with the code that I had.
 Even using the example code that was offered within the library and going through the library myself to see the functions I could not figure out why this was not working.

 With two different LED matrices not working I decided to give it one more try, using the DotStar Featherwing.
 I assembed this together as per the instructions that I was given and the dowloaded the example code that Jeff gave to me in order to run on it.
+Even with this I still could not even get it to turn on at all.
+So with this, I needed to give up on the LED matrix and we instead transitioned to having a OLED screen in the center of the penguin to show the message and heart and then having a regular LED to light up on the top of his head.

+With putting the penguin together we ran into many more issues mostly around unreliability of the photons functioning.
+This was very frustrating but I am still proud of the product that we were able to come up with in the end.
+I would really like to try and get this project to a fully reliably functioning state in the future along with getting one of the three LED matrix boards that I now have to work with the photon.

 # Week 7 10/10/2024-10/17/2024
 ## Week 7: Report 1